numfocus/DISCOVER-Cookbook/README.md

 The guide is intended to help you, as an event organizer, to understand the **overall landscape** of best practices for diversity and inclusion.

-**We encourage you to do as much as you can manage** , on the understanding that implementing a few well-supported and fully realized suggestions is preferable to implementing many suggestions that are poorly-supported or incomplete.
+**We encourage you to do as much as you can manage**, on the understanding that implementing a few well-supported and fully realized suggestions is preferable to implementing many suggestions that are poorly-supported or incomplete.

-To facilitate ease of use, we have highlighted suggestions that are **easy to implement** and which have a **strong positive impact**.
+To facilitate ease of use, we have highlighted suggestions that are relatively **easy to implement** and which have a **strong positive impact**.
 These are &quot;low-hanging fruit&quot; and marked with a red apple emoji: 🍎.

 We also encourage you to do **at least one thing** in the &quot;High Impact, High Effort&quot; quadrant.
 These are marked with a green checkmark: ✅.